HighlandK/SC1015-Mini-Project/README.md

 ## Dataset

 The MNIST dataset is a common dataset used for training computer vision models.
 Found on Kaggle, it is graciously contributed by Kaggler Dariel Dato-on.
-It comprises 70,000 images of handwritten digits (60,000 for training and 10,000 for testing).
+It comprises 70,000 images of handwritten digits (60,000 for training and 10,000 for testing - all independent).
 Each image is a 28x28 pixel grayscale picture flattened into a 784-dimensional vector.
 Labels indicating the actual digit (0-9) accompany each image.
 Altogether, the dataset contains 70,000 rows and 785 columns.
 For the best experience, please view the source code in the following order:

 - [Exploratory Analysis and Data Visualisation](https://github.com/Unknown-Blaze/SC1015-Mini-Project/blob/main/Exploratory%20Data%20Analysis%20and%20Data%20Visualisation.ipynb)
 - [Decision Tree](https://github.com/Unknown-Blaze/SC1015-Mini-Project/blob/main/decision_tree.ipynb)